hpssjellis/tinyML4D-ml-kits/README.md

 The define  ```#define HTS HS300x``` allows old code to change all HTS to the new needed class HS300x which should allow old code to work with the REV2 changes.

-As of July 2023 there are more powerful and low cost solutions for teaching Machine Learning, but are they better than the Arduino ML Kit?
+As of July 2023, there are more powerful and low-cost solutions for teaching Machine Learning, but are they better than the Arduino ML Kit?
+This site has been made to explore that question and perhaps give some other options and why to choose those options.

 This site has been made to explore that question and perhaps give some other options and why to choose those options.